Having elected House speaker, Republicans try governing

 The Republicans are allowing more Freedom Caucus lawmakers on the Rules committee that shapes legislative debates.
 Those members promise more open and free-flowing debates and are insisting on 72 hours to read legislation ahead of votes.

-But it’s an open debate if the changes will make the House more transparent in its operations or grind it to a halt, as happened last week when McCarthy battled through four days and 14 failed ballots before finally winning the speaker’s gavel.
+But it’s an open question whether the changes being approved will make the House more transparent in its operations or grind it to a halt, as happened last week when McCarthy battled through four days and 14 failed ballots before finally winning the speaker’s gavel.

 Many Republicans defended the standoff over the speaker’s gavel, which was finally resolved in the post-midnight hours of Saturday morning on the narrowest of votes — one of the longest speaker’s race showdowns in U.S. history.